 Research on the internet and in the libraries to find relevant information.

 Plans, calculations and estimates.
-For example working out suitable geographical locations or estimating costs.
+For example, working out suitable geographical locations or estimating costs.

 Engage with your stakeholders to define the objectives of your project

 Conducting a survey, for example, to find out people’s attitudes towards a new technology.
 You will be shown how to set up an online survey form and process the results.